Power analysis#

 - Calculate statistical power, given the effect size and the total number of observations.

-In the following example, tea-tasting calculates statistical power given the relative effect size and the number of observations:
+In this example, tea-tasting calculates statistical power given the relative effect size and the number of observations:

 Besides alternative